Excitons in mesoscopically reconstructed moir\'e heterostructures

-Our mesoscopic reconstruction picture identifies the coexistence of distinct exciton regimes in laterally extended MoSe$_2$-WSe$_2$ heterostructures.
-We anticipate that nearly-aligned small-area samples reconstruct globally to yield equally stable and thus mutually exclusive \RX or \RM domains in R-type samples, and regions of only one energetically favorable \Hh registry in H-type HBLs.
-In contrast, samples with twist angles of $\sim 4^\circ$ reconstruct primarily at the edges yet may maintain moir\'e areas in locally selected optical spots in the sample core.
-Finally, samples with relatively large twists completely locked in moir\'e pattern may have received only a little attention in optical spectroscopy due to the dark nature of exciton-polarons.
-The broad evidence for mesoscopic reconstruction in bilayer graphene \cite{Alden2013,Sunku2018,Halbertal2021,McGilly2020} hBN \cite{Vizner2021,Woods2021}, CrI$_3$ ferromagnets \cite{Tiancheng2021,Xie2022} and TMD semiconductors \cite{Weston2020,Sung2020,Rosenberger2020,Andersen2021,Shabani2021,Weston2021} suggests that the phenomenon is universal across samples and devices of layered van der Waals heterostructures.
+Our insight into mesoscopic reconstruction in MoSe$_2$-WSe$_2$ HBLs identifies coexisting domains of different dimensionality with distinct exciton regimes.
+Extended HBLs with small twist exhibit brightly luminescent micron-sized 2D domains of energetically favorable \RX and \Hh registries which occur mainly at sample edges or line defects and feature signatures of 2D singlet and triplet interlayer excitons.
+Stripes of 1D domains connect 2D domain areas to arrays of nanometer-sized 0D domains characterized by split intralayer exciton resonances (see Supplementary Note~6) and spectrally narrow lines of interlayer excitons.
+In contrast, HBLs with relatively large twist angles locked in moir\'e patterns, have received only limited attention in optical spectroscopy due to the dark nature of exciton-polarons.
+The broad evidence for mesoscopic reconstruction in bilayer graphene \cite{Alden2013,Sunku2018,Halbertal2021,McGilly2020} hBN \cite{Vizner2021,Woods2021}, CrI$_3$ ferromagnets \cite{Tiancheng2021,Xie2022} and TMD semiconductors \cite{Weston2020,Sung2020,Rosenberger2020,Andersen2021,Shabani2021,Weston2022} suggests that the phenomenon is universal across samples and devices of layered van der Waals heterostructures.
+Ultimately, both understanding and control of mesoscale reconstruction will facilitate further developments of van der Waals quantum materials with tailored electronic, optical and magnetic properties.